Exploration and Development History of Uranium Mining on the Navajo Nation

 By 1958, there were 7,500 reports of uranium finds in the United States with over 7,000,000 tons of ore identified.
 During the peak in the mid-1950's, there were about 750 mines in operation.
 The Navajo Reservation is situated on one corner of the uranium-mining belt and was greatly affected by the mining boom (Figure 1).
 More than 1000 abandoned uranium mines shafts are now estimated to lie on Navajo land ([Brugge & Goble, 2002] (more info) ).

 They weren't mining for nothing.
 When uranium was being mined, our country was at war, and research was underway to produce the atomic bomb.
 This required uranium.
 The development of military and peaceful uses of nuclear energy has shaped the course of modern history in a process that continues today.
-Nuclear issues have influenced the evolution of science and technology, domestic politics and international relations, as well as the arts and humanities (Alsos - Digital Library for Nuclear Issues (more info) ).
-To further investigate nuclear issues, click here (more info) .
+Nuclear issues have influenced the evolution of science and technology, domestic politics and international relations, as well as the arts and humanities (Alsos - Digital Library for Nuclear Issues ( This site may be offline. ) ).
+To further investigate nuclear issues, click here ( This site may be offline. ) .

 Investigate Uranium Mining on the Navajo Nation